rensoftoss/LibraryDemo/README.md

 # Library Demo

-Welcome to the LibraryDemo repository, which is sample application for storing books in MongoDB.
+Welcome to the LibraryDemo repository.
+This is sample application for storing books in MongoDB.
+Displaying weather information for a given city is also possible with this application.

 ## Introduction
 The application uses the following technologies: